Our Position on Charity Ratings

 The Humane Society of the United States is approved by the Better Business Bureau’s Wise Giving Alliance for meeting all 20 of its standards for charitable accountability.
 We were named a few years ago by Worth magazine as one of the 10 most fiscally-responsible charities in the country.

 Guidestar’s Philanthropedia experts have ranked us the highest-impact animal protection organization.
-And The NonProfit Times named HSUS president and CEO Wayne Pacelle to its list of the Power and Influence Top 50 executives, in recognition of the achievements under his leadership.
+And in 2008, 2009, 2013, 2014 and 2015, The NonProfit Times has named HSUS president and CEO Wayne Pacelle to its list of the Power and Influence Top 50 executives, in recognition of the achievements under his leadership.

 While we value and appreciate such affirmations, it’s unwise for any donor to rely exclusively on charity watchdog reviews of The HSUS or any other nonprofit organization.
 Charity evaluation is complex work, and in many cases the evaluations do not seem to account for the dynamics of social reform or the operations of advocacy organizations.
 They often rely on strictly numerical measures that do not capture efficiency, effectiveness or the degree of difficulty of nonprofit work.

 The HSUS and Charity Navigator

 That’s the case with Charity Navigator, which in 2014 issued a factually incorrect “donor advisory” concerning The HSUS.
 The advisory has since been removed.
 At no point did it ever have anything to do with financial metrics, governance, transparency, or the impact and effectiveness of our work to protect animals.
 It came solely as a result of a legal settlement The HSUS and several other parties reached with the owner of Ringling Bros. circus.